harsh-gupta10/C-shell/README.md

 ## Description

 Welcome to the Custom Shell project, Mini Project 1, where you will build your own shell.
 This shell implementation involves various features, system calls, and commands to provide a comprehensive user experience.
-To see Problem Statement open Problem_statement.html
+To see Problem Statement open Problem_statement.html OR go to `https://karthikv1392.github.io/cs3301_osn/mini-projects/mp1`
 ### Part A: Basic System Calls

 #### Specification 1: Display Requirement